Next Hooks Master

 export default fetchWeatherData;

-This component defines a function that fetches weather data from the OpenWeatherMap API using the provided location
+This component defines a function that fetches weather data from the OpenWeatherMap API using the provided location and requestType parameters.
+It has the following features:

 - It defines an

-parameters. - It gets the API key from an environment variable called
+asyncfunction calledfetchWeatherDatathat takes inlocationandrequestTypeparameters. - It gets the API key from an environment variable called

-. - It constructs the API URL using the
+NEXT_PUBLIC_WEATHER. - It constructs the API URL using the

-to make a GET request to the API. - It uses the
+locationandapiKeyvariables, and usesfetchto make a GET request to the API. - It uses the

-method of the response object to convert the response to a JavaScript object. - It returns the fetched data as a
+jsonmethod of the response object to convert the response to a JavaScript object. - It returns the fetched data as a

 How to use